Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Learning from Cameras using Convolutional Neural Networks

-Unlike other platforms, where the agent’s observation might be limited to a single vector or image, the ML-Agents toolkit allows multiple cameras to be used for observations per agent.
+Unlike other platforms, where the agent’s observation might be limited to a single vector or image, the ML-Agents Toolkit allows multiple cameras to be used for observations per agent.
 This enables agents to learn to integrate information from multiple visual streams.
 This can be helpful in several scenarios such as training a self-driving car which requires multiple cameras